matrix-org/matrix.org/content/foundation/governing-board-elections/2026/index.md

 <!-- Nominations for the 2026 elections are complete, and you can [find the nominees below](@/foundation/governing-board-elections/2026/index.md#nominees). -->

-You must be a member of one of the constituency groups in order to nominate yourself or someone else to be a candidate in the election within the same constituency.
+You must be a member of one of the constituency groups in order to nominate yourself or another member of the same constituency to be a candidate in the election.

 All nominees must have consented to nomination *before being nominated* and must be a community member in good standing.